Paite language

-Paite is a Sino-Tibetan language belonging to the northern sub-branch of Kuki-Chin branch.
+Paite is a Sino-Tibetan language belonging to the northeastern sub-branch of Kuki-Chin branch.
 It is spoken by the Paite people in India and Tedim Chins in Myanmar.
 There are different Paite dialects; some notable Paite dialects are Bukpi, Lousau, Valpau, Dapzal, Tuichiap, Sukte, Dim, Lamzang and Sihzang.
 The language exhibits mutual intelligibility with the other languages of the region including Thadou, Hmar, Vaiphei, Simte, Kom, Gangte and other languages.

 Etymology

 The term Paithe originated in the Lushai Hills region.
 The Lushais used terms Pai or Poi to refer to central and southern Chin tribes, who tie their hair up.
 Paithe is said to be the plural of Pai.
 The Paite themselves did not accept the term originally, but in 1948, the Paite National Council was formed to obtain the recognition of Paites as a Scheduled Tribe in India.
 Thus the term came to be accepted.

 Paite has also the meaning of "people on the move".